 3c3a0c74aae0b56170ccb03a76b60cfe7dc1912e 127.0.0.1:7005 master - 0 1385543177568 3 connected 11423-16383

-• Because it is a master without assigned slots, it does not participate in the election process when a replica wants to become a master.
+- Because it is a primary without assigned slots, it does not participate in the election process when a replica wants to become a primary.

 Add a new node as a replica

 Adding a new replica can be performed in two ways.
-The obvious one is to use valkey-cli again, but with the --cluster-slave option, like this:
+The obvious one is to use valkey-cli again, but with the --cluster-replica option, like this:

-Note that the command line here is exactly like the one we used to add a new master, so we are not specifying to which master we want to add the replica.
-In this case, what happens is that valkey-cli will add the new node as replica of a random master among the masters with fewer replicas.
+Note that the command line here is exactly like the one we used to add a new primary, so we are not specifying to which primary we want to add the replica.
+In this case, what happens is that valkey-cli will add the new node as replica of a random primary among the primaries with fewer replicas.

-However you can specify exactly what master you want to target with your new replica with the following command line:
+However you can specify exactly what primary you want to target with your new replica with the following command line:

-This way we assign the new replica to a specific master.
+This way we assign the new replica to a specific primary.

 valkey 127.0.0.1:7006> cluster replicate 3c3a0c74aae0b56170ccb03a76b60cfe7dc1912e